 So, what is so special about the TrueSkill ranking system?
-In short, the biggest difference to other ranking systems is that in the TrueSkill ranking system skill is characterized by two numbers:
+Compared to the Elo rating system, the biggest difference is that in the TrueSkill ranking system skill is characterized by two numbers:

 If you play a ranked game on Xbox Live, the TrueSkill ranking system will compare your individual skill (the numbers μ and σ) with the skills of all the game hosts for that game mode on Xbox Live and automatically match you with players with skill similar to your own.
 But how can this be done when every player’s skill is represented by two numbers?
 The trick is to use the (hypothetical) chance of drawing with someone else: If you are likely to draw with another player then that player is a good match for you!
 Sounds simple?
 It is!